PLAN A EUROPEAN WEDDING ON A BUDGET

 Ireland has many castles and unique venues for weddings with its green fields and lush history, Malahide Castle does not have a hotel but you can rent its great hall or Clontarf Castle Hotel both near Dublin, on the west side Glenlo Abbey Hotel in Galway or the glorious Dromoland Castle near Shannon.
 Get married on the blustery Cliffs of Moher and honeymoon in the Burren or the quiet countryside of Belle Isle in Northern Ireland.
 In Kilkenny, the beautiful equestrian Mount Juliet.

 Germany Wanna be a Damsel at a Rhine River castle?
-Reichenstein Castle is a very popular spot at the price or up the river a bit the Schonburg Castle Hotel, though it requires more climbing.
+Reichenstein Castle is a very popular spot or up the river a bit the Schonburg Castle Hotel, though it requires more climbing.
 If you have a Gothic bent, be Frankenstein’s Bride at the castle ruins in Castle Frankenstein Darmstadt or the ever popular Heidelberg Castle and honeymoon on the Neckar River.

 PLANNER – TRAVEL